Jacinda Ardern tipped to win Nobel Peace Prize despite competition from Thunberg, Trump

 "And that is why PM Ardern is probably the smartest choice for the Prize right now.
 At 5/1 the Labour Party leader has barely seen her price budge since the nominees were announced earlier this year.

-"Her government has been credited with implementing an efficient crusade against the virus, using strong health messaging, wide-spread testing and effective lockdowns to combat the disease.
+"Her Government has been credited with implementing an efficient crusade against the virus, using strong health messaging, widespread testing and effective lockdowns to combat the disease.

 "New Zealand had recorded just 25 deaths from Covid-19, with fewer than 1,900 cases identified across a country of 4.8m people."